-Portland Adventist Community Services – PACS is a vibrant faith-based Community of Service made up of staff, volunteers, donors, prayer partners, and community partners who work together to provide food, low-cost dental care, and low-cost clothing/household items to low-income individuals in the Portland Gateway area.
+Portland Adventist Community Services – PACS is a vibrant faith-based Community of Service made up of staff, volunteers, donors, prayer partners, and community partners who work together to provide food, low-cost dental care, and low-cost clothing/household items to individuals and families.

 Following Christ’s example, we nourish the mind, body, and spirit, while fostering dignity among those we serve.

 The word dignity is central to PACS’ approach to service.
 Our staff, volunteers, and donors humbly follow Christ’s example by not just giving help, but also treating each person like a valued human being.
 When we restore someone’s dignity, we revive that person’s ability to realize their own potential and value, which is a key to finding success and self-sufficiency.